Eisenhower Matrix for Executives

 SKIP IF NEEDED

-• Getting involved in the day-to-day operational details of a project
+• Getting involved in day-to-day project operational details

 • Reading and responding to every company-wide email